 On September 22, 2014, we received market clearance from the FDA for our first two products, the T2Dx Instrument and T2Candida, which have the ability to rapidly identify the five clinically relevant species of Candida, a fungal pathogen known to cause sepsis, directly from whole blood.
 On May 24, 2018, we received market clearance from the FDA for T2Bacteria, which runs on the T2Dx Instrument and has the ability to rapidly identify five of the most common and deadly sepsis-causing bacteria (members of the ESKAPE pathogens, as defined in Our T2Bacteria Panel) directly from whole blood.
 We have also developed and sell a research use only Candida auris assay for the rapid identification of Candida auris, a species of Candida that is highly drug resistant.
 We have developed a T2Resistance Panel for the early and sensitive detection of carbapenemase resistance markers and multiple hospitals are testing this new panel on a "research use only" basis.
 The T2Resistance Panel received FDA Breakthrough Device designation in February 2019 and we believe this designation will speed our clinical trial.
 An additional diagnostic application in development is called T2Lyme, which is focused on the detection of the bacteria that cause Lyme disease.
-Diagnostic applications for additional bacteria species and resistance markers are in development as part of a collaboration with CARB-X, a public-private partnership with the U.S. Department of Health and Human Services, or HHS, and the Wellcome Trust of London, focused on combatting antibiotic resistant bacteria.
+Diagnostic applications for additional bacteria species and resistance markers were developed as part of a collaboration with CARB-X, a public-private partnership with the U.S. Department of Health and Human Services, or HHS, and the Wellcome Trust of London, focused on combatting antibiotic resistant bacteria.
 We anticipate that existing reimbursement codes will support our sepsis and Lyme disease product candidates, and that the anticipated economic savings associated with our sepsis products will be realized directly by hospitals.
-In the United States, we have built a direct sales force that is primarily targeting the top 1,200 hospitals with the highest concentration of patients at risk for sepsis-related infections.
-Internationally, we have primarily partnered with
+On August 2, 2019, the Company's T2Bacteria Panel received a New Technology Add-on Payment from CMS, including a stand-alone ICD-10 Code for the T2Bacteria test.
+In the United States, we have built a direct sales force that is primarily targeti